What Is Manic Depressive Personality?

 Takeaway

 Bipolar disorder, formerly called manic depression, is very common.
-When someone exhibits symptoms of mood swings and emotional instability, it's crucial to consult a mental health professional to get a proper evaluation and potentially have bipolar disorder diagnosed and their bipolar disorder treated.
+When someone exhibits symptoms of mood swings and emotional instability, often transitioning between a manic episode and depressive episode, it's crucial to consult a mental health professional to get a proper evaluation and potentially have bipolar disorder diagnosed and their bipolar disorder treated.
 Symptoms are characterized by significant mood swings, and an in-person physician can provide a diagnosis and treatment plan to help you manage your disorder.
 Online therapy can be an effective part of your strategy to manage your symptoms and recognize early signs of a manic or depressive episode.

 What does it mean to be manic depressive?